 Come the Industrial Revolution, however, technology factored in to weapon design and engineering, occasionally with disastrous results.
 We’ve chosen several such military missteps as examples of what can happen when the delicate balance between utility, usability and effectiveness is upset.

-Review our nominees for clunkiest combat contraptions, then feel free to suggest your own and debate the merits/demerits of your selections with fellow readers in our online forum.
+Review our nominees for clunkiest combat contraptions, then feel free to suggest your own.

 Since the device was totally unguided, anyone could predict disaster if just one rocket failed to fire or simply put out less power than the others.
 And what might be the effect of a perversely sloping beach or of an errant rock in Panjandrum’s path?
 Film survives of a test that provides the answer: On-screen a veering, tipping, tilting runaway wheel scatters generals, admirals and stray dogs as it shoots sparks, sheds rockets and careens across an English beach, finally coming to rest on its side, where it explodes and disintegrates.

 2. Heinkel He 177 Greif

 Adolf Hitler himself unflatteringly compared the He 177 long-range heavy bomber to the Panther tank, which at the time was facing its own mechanical problems.
 “This garbage plane is, of course, the biggest piece of junk that was probably ever produced,” he said of the 177.
 “It’s the flying Panther, and the Panther is the crawling Heinkel.”
 Though the Panther developed into an excellent tank, the Heinkel’s problems plagued it for four years before it was finally declared barely fit for production, and by then there was no need for a long-range, four-engine Luftwaffe bomber.
 Nazi Germany’s sole heavy bomber was its aircraft industry’s most dismal failure.
 Factories rolled out more than 1,100 He 177s, and the entire fleet was a waste of time and material.